Pyramids of Giza, Egypt

 When visiting Egypt, it’s important to dress appropriately and respectfully, especially when visiting religious sites or local communities.
 This means covering your shoulders, and knees, and avoiding revealing clothing.

-Loose-fitting and breathable clothing is recommended due to the hot climate, and comfortable shoes are essential for exploring ancient sites and bustling streets.
-It’s also a good idea to pack a hat, sunglasses, and sunscreen to protect yourself from the strong sun.
+I recommend loose-fitting and breathable clothing due to the hot climate, and comfortable shoes for exploring ancient sites and bustling streets.
+Don’t forget to pack a hat, sunglasses, and sunscreen to protect yourself from the strong sun.

 Similar Posts